 If you believe that your employer is willfully violating your rights or has incorrectly deprived you of breaks or pay, The Armstrong Law Firm can help.
 We have helped clients recover back pay and penalties for meal and rest break violations.
-Contact us for a free consultation with an experienced Bay Area wage and hour lawyer.
+Contact us for a free consultation with an experienced San Francisco wage and hour lawyer.

 Exposing Missed Meal And Rest Breaks Violations